How to Survive and Thrive in Your New Project Management Job

 The Next 30 Days

-The next 30 days are an opportunity to build key relationships, set expectations with your team, and refine your working habits.
+The next 30 days are an opportunity to build a strong project management culture, set expectations with your team, and refine your working habits.

 The Final 30 Days